 We want to talk about how reading, and reading together in particular, can transform outcomes for children.

-Reading Together, Changing Children's Lives, BookTrust's new paper which we're sharing for consultation, is based on decades of experience of working with millions of families and thousands of local partners, including health visitors, nurseries, schools, libraries and food banks.
+Reading Together, Changing Children's Lives is our new action plan based on decades of experience of working with millions of families and thousands of local partners, including health visitors, nurseries, schools, libraries and food banks.

 - Embedding reading in the life of every low-income family

 - Using shared reading to bring enjoyment and stability to vulnerable children

 - Helping antenatal and early years practitioners promote shared family reading

 - Supporting primary school teachers to cultivate a love of reading

 We've joined forces with all 12 Waterstones Children's Laureates to write an open letter to Rishi Sunak and the Leader of the Opposition calling for investment in reading for the under-sevens - read it here.